 I’ve spent 20 years helping things make sense for other people.
 It’s not dramatic, but it’s important, and it gets things done.
 I’ve done it in tech companies, financial companies, and I’ve done it in my own company.
-My job is not to be the smartest person in the room - my job is to make sure the smartest person in the room can do their job.
+My job is not to be the smartest person in the room - my job is to make sure the smartest people in the room are solving the right problem.

 What was initially a scrum master role evolved out of necessity into handling most project planning and coordination for a cloud startup.
 Established agile practices (modified scrum) for product teams, assisted product development and coached teams into owning practices themselves, and oversaw tools and processes for keeping everything working.
 Beyond that, I filled gaps where necessary, covering needs including competitor research, video production, copywriting, audit support, GDPR conversion and administrating internal systems.